 - It will explain a lot about the course.

 - Consider watching the movie What about Bob?.
 CS 1112 pedagogical strategy is based on the movie.

-- Grab the course software.
-Please follow its directions to encure a correct installation of the software.
+- Please carefully follow its directions to ensure its correct installation.

 - Watch Randy Pausch and learn.
 Randy gave this talk in full knowledge he had only a few months to live.
 The video is about 80-minutes long.
 The entire video is incredibly worthwhile.
 Watching it will be a great investment in your education.
 At a minimum watch 15 minutes starting at time index 13.30.